MicrosoftDocs/sandbox-bus-app-relnote/articles/Spring18/business-application-platform/microsoft-flow/flows-owned-by-sharepoint-lists-libraries/to-add-list-or-library-as-co-owner.md

 ---

 title: To add a list or library as a co-owner
-description: For a flow that uses a SharePoint action (for example, when an item is added or modified):  1.
+description: To add a list or library as a co-owner
 author: MargoC
 manager: AnnBe
 ms.date: 4/27/2018